ButThouMust/otogirisou-tools/notes/script playtesting how-to.md

 the game's start points, without needing to keep a backup copy of the ROM with the proper start points.

+# A useful pre-requisite
+The game keeps track of what endings the player has viewed.
+The main purpose is to determine how many choice options to show to the player for each branching path.
+In particular, if the player views a total of 9 specific endings, the bookmark for their file will turn pink instead of yellow, and set all the choice options in the game as viewable.

+It is possible to artificially give yourself the pink bookmark by editing the game's RAM in a specific way.
+See the control codes writeup, particularly the section about `SET FLAG 22`.

 # How to spot check a screen of text
 Open both your, so to speak, "original" translated script and redumped translated script.
 For a particular page of text, pick a decently unique or